 - (Add) 29.3.4.4.1 A corridor smoke detection system in accordance with Section 9.6 shall be provided, unless otherwise permitted by either of the following: - (1) Where each guest room has direct exit to the outside of the building and the building is not over three stories in height. - (2) In buildings protected throughout by an approved automatic sprinkler system in accordance with Section 29.3.5. - (Add) 29.3.4.5.3 Each hotel having 100 or more units or rooms shall install such equipment that, when activated, shall provide an approved visible alarm suitable to warn occupants, in at least one percent of the units or rooms in such establishments.
-In establishments having less than 100 units or rooms, at least one unit or room shall have such an alarm. - (Del) 29.3.4.6.5 Delete section. - (Amd) 29.3.5.1 An approved, supervised automatic sprinkler system shall be provided as required by Section 9.7.1.6. - (Del) 29.3.5.8 Delete section. - (Amd) 29.3.6.4.1 Transoms, louvers or transfer grilles shall be prohibited in walls or doors of exit access corridors, unless meeting Section 29.3.6.4.2. - (Del) 29.3.6.4.3 Delete section. - (Del) 29.3.6.4.4 Delete section.
+In establishments having less than 100 units or rooms, at least one unit or room shall have such an alarm. - (Del) 29.3.4.6.5 Delete section. - (Amd) 29.3.5.1 An approved, supervised automatic sprinkler system shall be provided as required by Section 9.7.1.6. - (Del) 29.3.5.8 Delete section. - (Amd) 29.3.6.4.1 Transoms, louvers or transfer grilles shall be prohibited in walls or doors of exit access corridors, unless meeting the requirements of Section 29.3.6.4.2.